-Generation and build testing
+Efficient generation and build testing

 Start your basic software development project and carry out the complete software specification and build process, including configuration, parameter validation, code generation, compilation, and linking on your Win32 platform.

-Conduct functional testing without hardware
+Reliable functional testing without hardware

 Even if the actual target hardware is not ready yet or if the necessary testing tools aren’t available, you can still continue developing with EB tresos WinCore.
 Commission your ECU software and start testing the functional behavior of the hardware-independent parts of your AUTOSAR software directly on your Win32 platform, including your application software, independent basic software modules and Complex Device Drivers.

-Testing functions saves time and effort
+Testing functions save time and effort

 EB tresos WinCore allows you to carry out unit tests and integration tests, focusing on the functional behavior exclusively.
 The virtual development saves you time and effort, letting you test functions step by step, and change parameters and test again without having to reprogram (flash) the ECU every time.

 Debug without real-time effects

 The first tests with basic software on a target hardware often disclose open issues, including potential bugs.
 EB tresos WinCore lets you narrow down the possible sources by ruling out hardware problems.
 You can simply replicate your BSW configuration and build a virtual standard core to reproduce the issue on a Win32 platform.